-As production was sufficient to service the domestic demand, the dairy sector has the potential to emerge as a significant player in the export of milk powder as well as other value-added milk products.
+As the milk production was sufficient to service the domestic demand, the Indian dairy sector has the potential to emerge as a significant player in the export of milk powder as well as other value-added milk products.
 In the current global trade environment, it makes good sense to increase the export of products where we are cost-effective and dairy products are the good candidate, opines Rajat K Baisya.

 to other countries, India has to be competitive in the global market.

-Ministry of Food Processing Industry always has been advocating the need for foreign direct investment in the food processing sector including the dairy sector.
+Ministry of Food Processing Industry always has been advocating the need for foreign direct investment in the food processing sector including the Indian dairy sector.
 Dairy industry is one sector where we have both large investment as well as technical capabilities.
 We also have excellent dairy equipment and packaging system manufacturers capable of setting up world-class dairies, if the investment comes through.
 FDI only cannot help without an export guarantee.
 Without export, any increase in production will only further reduce the milk procurement price and farmers losing out in the process for lower price recovery.

 Otherwise, as it stands, per capita consumption of ice cream is 28 liters per annum in New Zealand and 21 liters per year in the USA as against just 0.3 liters per year in India.
 It is, therefore, unlikely that unless a drastic reduction of price so that lower-income group people also starts consuming ice cream there will be any significant increase in the category growth.
 Hindustan Unilever through a series of acquisitions could get a reasonable foothold in the ice cream segment.
-The only other global player is Danone which has a significant presence in India in the dairy sector but they are not in ice cream.
+The only other global player is Danone which has a significant presence in Indian dairy sector but they are not in ice cream.
 Danone’s focus is more on probiotic.

 Earlier, most large dairy plants in the private sector could not sustain and end up in closure.
 NDDB and Mother Dairy had control of the industry.
 Britannia tried their hands with foreign collaboration but did not succeed and have limited presence.
 Nestle, the world leader in food have many products in the market –particularly in baby food, weaning food, and other dairy products like dairy whitener and condensed milk.
 Smith Kline Beechem has its age-old product Horlicks.
 Complan from Heinz is now up for sale.
 In this sector, all players who are thriving are very old and operating for the last several decades.

 To get access to the overseas market we have to be competitive and that is possible only if we increase productivity.
-Breed improvement, feed optimization, and good management practices are the key drivers for the increased competitiveness of the dairy sector in India.
+Breed improvement, feed optimization, and good management practices are the key drivers for the increased competitiveness of the Indian dairy sector.
 Over the years breed improvement and cross-fertilization can lead to an increase in milk yield as well as extended lactation.
 Animal nutrition is undermined by feed and fodder quality and scarcity as well as lack of knowledge of the farming community.
 The large population of cattle also accounts for an estimated of 11 % of the gross greenhouse gas emissions( GHG).

-In the ultimate analysis, therefore, the growth hinges on finding a market for dairy products which again can happen only if the dairy sector is more cost-competitive which in turn will depend on numerous factors including milk yield and productivity as well as policy support of the government to stimulate export.
+In the ultimate analysis, therefore, the growth hinges on finding a market for dairy products which again can happen only if the Indian dairy sector is more cost-competitive which in turn will depend on numerous factors including milk yield and productivity as well as policy support of the government to stimulate export.
 While writing this article I find an announcement that ‘the government has decided to provide the export incentive of 20% to ship out nearly 1.5 lakh tonnes of skim milk powder(SMP) to address a glut, which has resulted in crashing price of milk in recent weeks.

 Arvind Panagariya former Vice Chairman of Niti Ayog wrote recently that despite repeated assertions that ‘Make in India for the World’ but in reality, it is now ‘Make in India for India’.
 Global trade forces pushing India to go back for the old regime of import substitution to reduce the import bill.
 In the current global trade environment, it makes good sense to increase the export of products where we are cost-effective and dairy products are a good candidate.
 The rupee is becoming weak and has already touched Rs 70 against USD which will help exporter and what will be the impact of weak Rupee in the processed food sector in India will be covered in the next article.